 Overview of Electromagnetic Waves

 Electromagnetic waves or radiation consist of oscillating electrical and magnetic fields, acting perpendicular to each other.
-This is difficult to visualize, however the waveform has similar characteristics of other types of waves.
+Although it is difficult to visualize this scenario, the waveform does have similar characteristics to other types of waves.

 Questions you may have include: